gregpalmr/alluxio-trino-edge-cache/README.md

 ![alt Alluxio Edge Solution](images/Alluxio_Edge_How_Does_It_Work.png?raw=true)

-This git repo provides a working environment where Alluxio Edge is integrated with Trino and Apache Hive and provides examples of how Alluxio Edge caches data being queried.
+This git repo provides a working environment where Alluxio Edge for Trino is integrated with Trino and Apache Hive and provides examples of how Alluxio Edge caches data being queried.

 ## USAGE

 ### Step 1.
+Install Prerequisites

+a.
 Install Docker desktop

 Install Docker desktop on your laptop, including the docker-compose command.

      See: https://www.docker.com/products/docker-desktop/

+b.
+Install required utilites, including:

+- wget or curl utility
+- tar utility

+c.
+Have access to a Docker registry such as Artifactory

 ### Step 2.
 Clone this repo